mtholyoke/jorge/README.md

 In `.jorge/config.yml`, you **must** have the key `appType`.
 Currently, only `drupal7`, `drupal8`, and `jorge` are recognized as values.

 Optionally, you may also have the key `include_config`, which specifies a list of additional configuration files to include from the `.jorge` directory, to be loaded in the order specified.
 Values in those files will override any previously loaded settings, including the main `config.yml`.
+Note that `include_config` is only allowed in the main `config.yml` file.

 ### Drupal 7 or 8 Configuration